 - Preheat oven to 250 degrees.
 Blend 3 cups of corn kernels and the milk in a blender or food processor until smooth.
 Whip the butter, masa, and sugar together in the food processor until light and fluffy, about 2 minutes.

 - Add all the ingredients including pureed corn kernels, and mix well in a large bowl.
 Pour the mixture into a 9x13 baking dish.
 Cover tightly with aluminum foil.
-Set the baking dish inside a large roasting pan to reach 3/4 inch up the outside of the 9x13 baking dish.
+Set the baking dish inside a large roasting pan and pour cool water into the pan to reach 3/4 inch up the outside of the 9x13 baking dish.

 - Bake for 1 1/2 hours-2 hours, or until the corn mixtures reaches 175 degrees on an instant-read thermometer and corn mixture is set.

 If you can't find prepared masa, you can usually find the masa harina in the latin foods section of your grocery store.